Function Tools

 General description

-Use this tool when you know all or part of a class name but do not know its package.
-It searches the classes visible to the current Maven project and returns matching fully qualified class names.
+Use find_class when you know all or part of a class name but do not know its package.
+The tool searches classes visible from the current Maven project and returns matching fully qualified class names.

-This makes it a good first step before calling get_class_info.
+This tool is especially useful as the first step before calling get_class_info.

 Features

-- Matches against the simple class name rather than the full package name
+- Searches using the simple class name rather than the full package name

 Input parameters